-Extra telephoto or super telephoto lenses are lenses with an equivalent focal length exceeding 300mm.
+Today, we review a modern representative of a super-telephoto lens “Tokina 400mm f8” from a well-known Japanese manufacturer, Tokina.
+Extra telephoto or super-telephoto lenses are lenses with an equivalent focal length exceeding 300mm.
 Typically, these optical devices cost a lot of money and are heavy.
 However, there is an exception to this rule – mirrored lenses.
-Today we have on review a modern representative of this design, a lens (Tokina 400mm f8) from a well-known Japanese manufacturer Tokina.

 Below is an example of a space compression effect.
 In reality, the lanterns hang at a distance of about two to three meters from each other.

-With the right angle, you can get very unexpected results, but this is very difficult, because finding a location can take a long time.
-This is a price to pay for a unique shot, because not every photographer has such a focal length, as well as the desire and time to search.
+You can get very unexpected results with the right angle, but this isn’t easy because finding a location can take a long time.
+This is a price to pay for a unique shot because not every photographer has such a focal length and the desire and time to search.
 So if you want to experiment, then a mirror lens can be a great choice.
 However, there are some subtleties here.
 Let’s figure it out.

 Before we go directly to our hero, it is necessary to understand the features of lenses with such an optical design.

-The design features are such that in all mirror-lens lenses there is no aperture block, so it is fixed and the exposure is changed only by shutter speed or ISO.
+The design features are such that there is no aperture block in all mirror-lens lenses, so it is fixed, and the exposure is changed only by shutter speed or ISO.
 Also, a mirrored lens is afraid of even a minimal hit of back or side light – this leads to a decrease in contrast, which is often mistaken for a low resolution of the lens.

-Another important feature is exclusively manual focusing.
+Another essential feature is exclusively manual focusing.
 However, there has been only one Minolta autofocus mirror lens in history.
 However, autofocus is quite expensive for mirror lenses.

-Images from this kind of lenses are very easy to recognize by defocus flare.
-The light discs look like a circle or “donut”, this is due to the fact that a mirror is located in the center of the front lens.
-I find this kind of bokeh very artistic and if applied successfully, you can get really impressive pictures.
+Images from this kind of lenses are effortless to recognize by defocusing flare.
+The light discs look like a circle or “donut” because a mirror is located in the front lens center.
+I find this kind of bokeh very artistic, and if applied successfully, you can get awe-inspiring pictures.

 A unique advantage of the mirror lens system is the complete absence of chromatic aberrations.
-This is due to the fact that a small number of lenses are used here.
+This is because a small number of lenses are used here.

 Appearance and Characteristics of Tokina 400mm F8